 The Corporation recognizes that to continuously improve the Corporation's long-term value to our community and our customers, to encourage life-long learning among employees and to achieve a world-class employer status, it is in the Corporation's best interest to provide opportunities that will assist eligible employees in pursuing formal, healthcare related educational opportunities.
-The Corporation also provides non-employees financial support in pursuing healthcare related degrees.
-In fiscal year 2016, the Corporation provided \$491,249 in clinical supervision and training of nursing students, and an additional \$860,004 in clinical supervision and training to pharmacy, pharmacy techs and other allied health professionals.
-In all, approximately 587 students received clinical instruction from one of our facilities.
+In fiscal year 2017, the Corporation provided \$1,154,464 in clinical supervision and training of nursing students, and an additional \$1,341,706 in clinical supervision and training to pharmacy, pharmacy techs and other allied health professionals.
+In all, approximately 829 students received clinical instruction from our facility.